- Ethics and ethical decision making involve reasoning about values and principles

 The most important thing is not life, but the good life – Plato (Crito 48b)

 Watch the following two short (~5 minute) videos to get a sense of what ethics and ethical decision-making involves.
 You will also be introduced to a few key ethical concepts that will be explored in more detail later in this book.
+Give particular focus to the concepts of values, principles, and purpose as well as the 4 key drivers of moral decision-making.

 2. Engineering & Technology Ethics